Anzaliyadav321/ML-TASK/README.md

 + Task 2: Align(make the rectangle image straight) all the given images of the rectangle.
 Both of the tasks are different, please do them separately.
-  Make 2 python files with the names rectangle_numbering.py and rectangle_alignment.py.
- Place your Task 1 and Task 2 code there.